-What do I need to know about a tooth extraction?
+What you need to know about a tooth extraction:

 A tooth extraction is a procedure to remove 1 or more teeth.
 Your healthcare provider will talk to you about how to prepare for this procedure.
-He will tell you what medicines to take or not take before the procedure, the day of, and after the procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.

 Your dentist or oral surgeon may use medicine to numb the gum around the tooth and dull the pain.
 You may still feel pressure or pushing during the procedure.
-He may also give you medicine to keep you asleep and free from pain during the procedure.
-Your surgeon may first use a tool to cut the ligament that holds your tooth in place.
-He will grasp your tooth with forceps and move the tooth until it loosens.
-Once the tooth is loose enough, he will pull the tooth out.
-He may rinse the site with a sterile solution.
-He will apply gauze on the extraction site and ask you to bite down to help control bleeding.
+He or she may also give you medicine to keep you asleep and free from pain during the procedure.
+Your surgeon will first use a tool to loosen your tooth.
+When the tooth is loose enough, the surgeon will use forceps to pull the tooth out.
+He or she may rinse the site with a sterile solution.
+The surgeon will apply gauze on the extraction site and ask you to bite down to help control bleeding.

 - You may bleed more than expected or get an infection.
 You may have trouble fully opening your mouth for a longer period of time than expected.
 You may develop dry socket.
-Dry socket is a condition in which a blood clot does not form on the extraction site as it should or it gets dislodged.
+Dry socket is a condition that prevents a blood clot from forming on the extraction site as it should, or it gets dislodged.
 Dry socket can cause severe pain.
 A part of the bone that holds your tooth in place may be broken during the tooth extraction.
 This can cause your upper and lower teeth to become misaligned.
 It can also lead to an infection or tingling or numbness.